pavelraiden/noktvrn_ai_artist/docs/project_context.md

 - Solutions catalog for common challenges
 - Self-reflection documentation after major milestones
 - Prompt templates for consistent development
+- Trend analysis documentation and insights
+- Country profiles and market characteristics

 ## Development Status
 The project is currently in active development with a focus on: